If it seems as if animals are roaming fresh territory nowadays, they are.

 The landlord can’t charge a deposit for the assistance pet.
 HUD doesn’t make any distinction between physical or mental disabilities or various kinds of animals.
 The animal does not need to be trained or licensed.

 Kish’s department has never issued rules that interpret the housing section of the act.
-However, recently it proposed regulations which addressed the usage of assistance animals, which include support animals, in housing.
+However, recently it proposed regulations that addressed the usage of assistance animals, which include support animals, in housing.

-Realtors recently spearheaded an Assembly bill which clarified underneath what conditions landlords have to accept ESAs.
+Realtors recently spearheaded an Assembly bill that clarified underneath what conditions landlords have to accept ESAs.
 However, the bill, AB2760, was pulled amid harsh opposition from disability and animal rights groups, who stated that it conflicted with federal law and discriminated against those who have mental illnesses.

-Carroll stated that around 40% of the complaints the department receives are concerning disability discrimination, the majority of tenants saying their landlord does not accommodate them reasonably.
+Carroll stated that around 40 percent of the complaints the department receives are concerning disability discrimination, the majority of tenants saying their landlord does not accommodate them reasonably.